We are always looking for skilled people to help us out!

 Positions can be applied to as a backup member.

-First, if you’ve been reading the scanlation, you should know that we have a high quality standard.
-In case you didn’t, you do know now.
+First, if you have been reading the scanlation, you should know that we have a high quality standard.
+In case you did not, you do know now.

 The amount of redraws varies with each chapter.

 If you want to help with simple redraws, you should be able to make non-wavy lines either with the path tool or by hand.
 You should use the correct black/white levels for lines and redrawn areas.
 Additionally, you should be able to fill up small patches of regular pattern without seams.

 For advanced redraws you should work with several layers and layer masks, so changing the redraws is easier.
 Patterns should be redrawn near seamless and should fit in with the original art, so usage of filters and the dodge/burn tool for making the redrawn art look more like the original should be known.
 Some redraws might require knowledge or research of previous chapters, like Rachnera’s fingers and legs.

 If you are interested, try your hand at the redraws below.

 Leave a comment, email them to us at firstname.lastname@example.org or join our IRC channel: #email@example.com.